 Ammonites are predatory squid-like animals that lived in coiled shells and used their tentacles to capture fish and crustaceans.
 At the Greybull Museum, you’ll find ammonite fossils up to five feet in diameter.
 You’ll also see an outstanding collection of agate, fossils and tree sections dating back millions of years.
 Keep an eye out for more recent relics like war memorabilia and Indian artifacts.

 During scheduled outings between May and September, visitors are invited to dig for fossils at American Fossil.
-Located outside of Kemmerer, in the northern part of the Green River Formation.
-You can expect to uncover fossils of various species; for example turtles, fish, birds and insects.
+This dino dig area is located outside of Kemmerer, in the northern part of the Green River Formation.
+You can expect to uncover fossils of various species, like turtles, fish, birds and insects.
 Take home some of your favorite finds or purchase fossils others uncovered.

 Just east of Fossil Butte National Monument, Tynsky’s Fossil Fish similarly hosts several hands-on dig opportunities and tours of the dig site.
 Common finds include Diplomystus, an extinct fish with an upturned mouth, and Priscacara, an extinct ancestor of perch with a sunfish-like body.
 Stop by the gift shop to pick up some of the rarest finds from the area.